giftakari/Employee-Managament/README.md

-# I created a fake API
+# I created a fake API using Json-Sever

 I created a fake server using json-server and then copied the response from ABCis api into, that way I can play with api locally and not mess original copy

 To run the server Run `json-server --watch server/server.json`.
 The server runs on `localhost:3000`, to view the data visit `localhost:3000/todos`

 # Use Boostrap for Styling.

-Considering the time frame Boostrap is easier for the project again
+Considering the time frame for this project , Bootstrap is the best.

 # Components and routes

-CRUD entails Create , Read, Update , Delete
+CRUD entails
+1.Create
+2.Read
+3.Update
+4.Delete

+I created 3 components:
+1.Employee-create [Creates an employee] 2.Employee-edit. [edits an empployee]
+3.Employee-list  [Display list of employees]

-I created 3 (employee-create, employee-edit, employee-list for Reading all data)components as the delete does not need a component and all components have routes
+components as the delete does not need a component and all components have routes

-# HTTPClient Api for data fetching
+# HTTPClient API for data fetching | Dependency Injection(Services)

 shared class,for the expected data and then used Observables.

-### Functionalities created
+### Functionalities
 CREATE EMPLOYEE
 DELETE EMPLOYEE
 UPDATE EMPLOYEE
 READ LIST OF EMPLOYEES

 Rest api was created to manage this in the shared folder

 Thank you for your time